Unix and GNU/Linux Docs - Listed and Explained

 Man Sections

-Manpages are grouped into sections (categories).
-Sections not only organize content, but also allow for the same term to exist in different categories.
-For example, there is a man page for “crontab” in section 1 and section 5.
+Manpages are grouped into so-called sections (categories).
+Sections not only organize content, but also allow for the same term to exist in multiple categories.
+For example, there is a man page for “crontab” in both section 1 and 5.

-The main manpage sections in GNU/Linux version of man are:
+The main manpage sections in the GNU/Linux version of man are:

 Section Description